MatthewJDavis/matthewjdavis.github.io/_posts/2018-07-29-create-azure-automation-job-powershell.md

 title: Create Azure Automation Job triggered by a webhook with PowerShell
 author: Matthew Davis
 date: 2018-07-29
-excerpt: How to create an Azure automation job that is triggered by a webhook with PowerShell
+excerpt: Create an Azure automation job that is triggered by a POST to a webhook with PowerShell and output data from the JSON payload
 categories:
     - azure
 tags: